Snowfall In Massachusetts This Weekend Could Follow Record Warmth

 We are pretty confident that a colder, more “typical” December stretch is likely for the last couple weeks of 2021.
 But snowfall is a bit less certain.

-While some storms may be shunted completely south of New England, others may take a more classic “La Nina” track, splitting our area with a mix of rain and snow.
-Kinda like what we expect this weekend.
+While some storms may be shunted completely south of New England, others may take a more classic “La Nina” track, splitting our area with a mix of rain and snow, kind of like what we expect this weekend.

 While it is still several days away, we feel fairly confident in some aspects of the potential weekend storm: